-ALL YOU NEED TO KNOW ABOUT THE REALITY OF HYPNOTIC MIND CONTROL
+ALL YOU NEED TO KNOW ABOUT HYPNOTIC MIND CONTROL

 Understand that research, TESTING, and development of these patents preceded patenting.
 For example, Nikola Tesla called electromagnetic frequencies (EMF) “Radiant Energy” and what is known today as Directed Energy Weapons or the Active Denial System, he also called the “Death Ray.”